-Protecting the privacy of Members' personal health information is a core responsibility that Molina takes very seriously.
-Molina is committed to complying with all Federal and State Laws regarding the privacy and security of Members' protected health information (PHI).
+Protecting the privacy of our members' personal health information is a core responsibility that Molina takes very seriously.
+Molina is committed to complying with all federal and state laws regarding the privacy and security of members' protected health information (PHI).